Environmental impact of pesticides: Alternatives

-Many alternatives are available to reduce the effects pesticides have on the environment.
-Alternatives to pesticides include manual removal, applying heat, covering weeds with plastic, placing traps and lures, removing pest breeding sites, maintaining healthy soils that breed healthy, more resistant plants, cropping native species that are naturally more resistant to native pests and supporting biocontrol agents such as birds and other pest predators.
-In the United States, conventional pesticide use peaked in 1979, and by 2007, had been reduced by 25 percent from the 1979 peak level, while US agricultural output increased by 43 percent over the same period.
+While various measures for minimizing pesticide use apply to gardens, they are not relevant to agriculture on scale.

 Biological controls such as resistant plant varieties and the use of pheromones, have been successful and at times permanently resolve a pest problem.
 Integrated Pest Management (IPM) employs chemical use only when other alternatives are ineffective.
 IPM causes less harm to humans and the environment.
 The focus is broader than on a specific pest, considering a range of pest control alternatives.
 Biotechnology can also be an innovative way to control pests.
 Strains can be genetically modified (GM) to increase their resistance to pests.

+Prior or during the development of synthetic pesticides, many natural ones were identified including pyrethrum, rotenone, nicotine, sabadilla, and quassin.
+Synthetic compounds proved cheaper and far more effective than natural pesticides.

 Biopesticides such as canola oil and baking soda that contain curtain active ingredients from natural substances are an environmentally friendly alternative for toxic pesticides.
 There are three categories of biopesticides; microbial pesticides, plant-incorporated protectants (PIPs), and biochemical biopesticides.
 The alternatives to pesticides include a range of genetic material introduction to plants that target a particular pest, and active ingredients that control the mating and reproduction of certain pests or kill target pests.
 Biopesticides are affective in small quantities and degrade quickly making them an eco-friendly alternative to pesticides.
 They are often used in Integrated Pest Management (IPM) as well and has been an important component to the UK IPM strategy for its crop protection.